caspi99/ClassEngine/README.md

 # ClassEngine

-A game engine built in C++ for educational purposes, designed to meet the requirements of a specific assignment while also featuring additional functionalities.
+A game engine built in C++ for educational purposes, designed to meet the requirements of a specific assignment while also featuring a phong functionality.
 Explore the project and source code [here](https://github.com/caspi99/ClassEngine).

 ### Controls
 - **Movement**: Use `W`, `A`, `S`, `D` while clicking the mouse to navigate.